Gerar: Identification

 Some older commentaries, such as Smith's Bible Dictionary, stated simply that Gerar was located "south of Gaza".
-Also, a ninth century rabbinical source (Saadia Gaon) identified Gerar with Haluza, located along the Besor River in the Negev.
-However, according to recent archaeological research, Haluza only dates to the Nabatean period.
+Saadia Gaon, a ninth century rabbinical source, identified Gerar with Haluza, which is located along the Besor Stream in the Negev.
+However, according to recent archaeological research, Haluza only dates to the period of the Nabataean Kingdom.

 Biblical accounts

+The town of Gerar appears in both the book of Genesis and the book(s) of Chronicles.